 Back in May, Indiana head coach Archie Miller spoke about Butler graduate transfer Joey Brunk bringing a personality, passion and an energy level to the IU program.

 Those intangibles matter to Miller as the IU roster continues to transform from the Tom Crean era.

 Something else that the former North Carolina State player places a high value is his own point guard position.
 Miller has often referred to the point guard as an extension of the coaching staff, saying this earlier in the week at the IU basketball media day:

 “As the head coach, I look at our point guards in a very different manner than I do all other positions.
-I think it’s its most important position on the team,” Miller said.
+I think it’s the most important position on the team,” Miller said.

 When you marry up the passion and energy with a point guard, you get a guy like class of 2020 New York native Hassan Diarra.
 It should then come as no surprise that he is someone that Miller and the IU coaching staff have been making a high priority.

 Indiana coaches have been out to see Diarra at least three times over the last three weeks, and now the 6-foot-2 guard is coming to Bloomington for an official visit this weekend — Sept.
 27-29.

 Diarra is originally from the Corona neighborhood of Queens, N.Y.
 Something of a throw back with his tenacious, gritty style, he played high school basketball at Holy Cross in Flushing for two seasons and now attends Putnam Science Academy in Connecticut.